Together-Java/ModernJava/src/exceptions/throw.md

 # throw

-In order to throw an exception from your own code, you say `throw` then the name of the exception and `()`.
+In order to throw an exception from your own code, you say `throw`, `new`, then the name of the exception and `()`.

 `RuntimeException` is one of many kinds of exceptions, but you can make do with only